-We are a Non-Profit Organization.
 We believe that it is necessary to provide alternative livelihoods in order to achieve sustainable conservation.
 By choosing to see Cambodia’s spectacular wildlife with us you are giving local communities those alternatives.

-The Center’s original mission was broad: to promote wildlife conservation awareness and education in Northern Cambodia.
+SVC’s original mission was broad: to promote wildlife conservation awareness and education in Northern Cambodia.
 As SVC has grown, it has become involved in education and capacity building, working in remote protected areas.
 Today the main objective of SVC is to provide local communities with a sustainable livelihood from international tourists who visit these sites for birding and wildlife watching.
 This award-winning approach was pioneered in Northern Cambodia at Tmatboey and has since been expanded to eight communities across Northern and Eastern Cambodia.